Neroli Oil Does A Lot More Than Smell Great: 8 Potential Skin, Hair & Health Benefits

-Another study on humans found that smelling a blend of neroli, lavender, ylang-ylang, and marjoram reduced blood pressure for a small group of individuals with hypertension.
+Another study on humans4 found that smelling a blend of neroli, lavender, ylang-ylang, and marjoram reduced blood pressure for a small group of individuals with hypertension.

-A randomized controlled trial published in Evidenced-Based Complementary Alternative Medicine looked at 63 healthy postmenopausal women.
+A randomized controlled trial5 published in Evidenced-Based Complementary Alternative Medicine looked at 63 healthy postmenopausal women.

 Those who inhaled neroli oil had reduced stress, lowered blood pressure, and increased sexual desire.
 The researchers reported that neroli may help improve endocrine system function.

 It seems to ease PMS symptoms.

 In a double-blind clinical trial6 published in Complementary Therapies in Clinical Practice, researchers looked at 62 university students over the course of a year.
 The students who inhaled neroli oil saw improvement in their PMS symptoms, such as pain, bloating, indigestion, and depression.